While millions of Americans are estimated to be suffering with drug or alcohol addiction, only one in 10 will receive treatment each year.

 Most rehab facilities are proud of their accreditation, having worked hard to achieve it.
 Many alcohol and drug rehab centers will post accreditation seals on their websites or inform those seeking treatment of accreditation recognition.

 If you or a loved one are seeking treatment and want the best care possible, contact us today.
-We can help you find an accredited alcohol and drug rehab center which offers rehab programs that best match your needs.
+We can help you find an accredited alcohol and drug rehab center that offers rehab programs that best match your needs.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.